Time to get off the grid.

-Corinna Wilderness Experience may be a bit of a winding road to get to (3 hours drive west of Launceston), but the all-encompassing twists and turns are worth the spot of natural gold that awaits at the end.
+Corinna Wilderness Experience may be a bit of a winding road to get to (three hours drive west of Launceston), but the all-encompassing twists and turns are worth the spot of natural gold that awaits at the end.

 Once a former mining village, Corinna has been giving a new lease of life as a unique wilderness retreat stay amid the Tarkine rainforest; the largest cool temperate rainforest in the Southern Hemisphere, fringing the Southern Ocean.